authgear/authgear-server/docs/specs/account-linking.md

             - identification: oauth
 ```

-The `account_linking` section inside `signup_flows` defined the account linking behavior of the `default` signup flow.
+The `account_linking` section inside `authentication_flow` defined the account linking behavior of any authentication flow.
 It have the following meanings:

 - When user is trying to sign up with an `oauth` identity, which belongs to the oauth provider with alias `adfs`, account linking may occurs.
 The related provider is specified by the `alias` field, which should match one of the providers specified in the `identity.oauth.providers` config.
 - Linking should occur if the new oauth identity is having a `"email"` claim, which the value is equal to the `"email"` attribute of any existing user's identity.
 For details, please read the [Defining Linkings](#defining-linkings) section.